 When to go scuba diving in Cozumel Mexico

 There really is no bad time to go scuba diving in Cozumel!
 Water temperatures are warm all year round, they just drop a little in the winter.
-But you may prefer to do during a specific season so you will get the chance to see something special.
+But you may prefer to do it during a specific season so you will get the chance to see something special.

 Winter (December – April) is high season in Cozumel so expect to pay a little more for accommodation.
-Temperatures are a little cooler but still a warm.
+Temperatures are a little cooler but still warm.

 During the winter season, there is a good chance of seeing eagle rays on your dive.

 Summer (May – November) is low season and temperatures can get pretty hot!
-But in my opinion, it is a great time to go diving so you can keep cool under water.
+But in my opinion, it is a great time to go diving so you can keep cool underwater.
 You will also find better deals on accommodation and fewer crowds on the beach.

 Cozumel Dive Operators – who should you dive with?